Vasily Podkolzin: Personal life

 Podkolzin was born in Moscow and grew up in the Maryino District of the city.
 He has one younger brother, Mikhail (born 2011), who also plays hockey.
-Podkolzin's father, Alexander, is an entrepreneur, while his mother teaches piano.
-He first skated at the age of four, and began to play hockey shortly after that.
+Podkolzin's father, Alexander, was an entrepreneur, while his mother teaches piano.
+He first skated at the age of four and began to play hockey shortly after that.
 His grandfather played for Khimik Voskresensk, and his father plays in an amateur league.
 When he was eight, Podkolzin joined the Belye Medvedi (White Bears) club.
 The Belye Medvedi facilities were on the opposite side of the city from the Podkolzin home (north-west and south-east, respectively); it took over an hour via metro and bus for Podkolzin to reach the rink.
 When he moved to Saint Petersburg, Podkolzin stayed in an apartment with a teammate, Ivan Manin.